dimanikulin/dimanikulin/notReady/AIForSWArchitects_Input1_yes_en.md

 7. Technical Requirements
 Cross-Browser Compatibility: Ensure functionality on Google Chrome and Safari.
 Scalability: Support an increasing number of users and transactions as the platform grows.
+Multi-Language Support: English only is considered as main language but service in future shall support Multi-Language

 # 3.3 Technical Requirements